wemakerspace/ch55xduino/README.md

 You can use USB Serial (CDC) driver for default CDC USB stack.
 If you tried to emulate another type of USB device without changing the PID/VID, you may need to uninstall the device before installing a new driver.

+### Permission for Linux

+By default, Linux will not expose enough permission for Arduino to upload the code with the USB bootloader.
+Copy ```99-ch55xbl.rules``` in this repo to ```/etc/udev/rules.d/``` and restart your computer.
+Otherwise, the upload tool may not find the bootloader device.

 ## Reference board

 ![Front image](https://raw.githubusercontent.com/DeqingSun/ch55xduino/ch55xduino/docs/simpleCH552Front.jpg)